mohammad-mu/csharp-oop-assignments/README.md

 # csharp-oop-assignments
-Object-Oriented Programming labs and practical assignments using C# and .NET.
+Object-Oriented Programming (OOP) labs and practical assignments in C#.
+Tailored for 1st-year students at the Faculty of Computer & Information Sciences, Mansoura University (Academic Year 2025-2026).